PHSKC-APDE/pulse_survey/README.md

    * definitely the easiest / fastest method
    * will run the code for each Phase and week and store all the results neatly in your output folder
      * open your local copy of `_run_all_pulse_analyses.R`
-     * edit the `base_filepath` to point to where you cloned the R code to your local machine
+     * edit the first part of the file path to point to where you cloned the R code on to your local machine.
+E.g., replace `"https://raw.githubusercontent.com/PHSKC-APDE/pulse_survey/main/"` with `"C:/code/pulse_survey/"`
      * run the entire script
      * wait for *a long* time
      * get your results